-During a job interview, recruiters and hiring managers won’t just be looking to see if you possess the skills necessary to get the job done.
-They’ll also be asking you behavioral interview questions, in which they expect you to thoughtfully reflect upon past work experiences in ways that showcase your personal strengths.
-This helps them assess how you approach work, handle stress and collaborate with others.
+During job interviews, recruiters and hiring managers ask behavioral interview questions, to which they expect you to respond with past work experiences that showcase your personal strengths.
+This helps them determine whether you have the skills and traits needed for a specific role by assessing how you approach work, solve problems and collaborate with others.

-But really, behavioral interview questions can be tough to answer if you don’t prepare ahead of time.
+Behavioral interview questions can be tough to answer if you don’t prepare ahead of time.
 This article will give you some ideas to get started.
-In it we cover:

 35 Behavioral Interview Questions to Expect